WorldHistoricalGazetteer/recogito-whg-widget/README.md

 # Recogito WHG Geotagging Widget

-An geotagging extension to the [RecogitoJS](https://github.com/recogito/recogito-js) and [Annotorious](https://annotorious.com) annotation tools for linking annotations to the World Historical Gazetteer.
+A geotagging extension to the [RecogitoJS](https://github.com/recogito/recogito-js) and [Annotorious](https://annotorious.com) annotation tools for linking annotations to the World Historical Gazetteer.
 Derived from the [Recogito Geotagging Widget](https://github.com/recogito/geotagging-widget).

 __Features:__
 - Search the WHG gazetteer index and link your annotations to WHG gazetteer URIs